luis-domingues/SocialNet/README.md

 - Scalable - This project is designed to expand with additional functionalities in the future.

 ## Updates

-* Implemented the `user's personal feed` controller, with a post posting section, `likes`, and `comments` on posts.
-* Implemented the `user profile`, where the user's information is detailed.
+* Improvement in the `user's personal feed`, being able to create, publish and view posts in the personal feed.
+* Added `edit`, `delete`, `like` and `comment` features to posts, as well as being able to follow or unfollow other profiles.
+* Added user profile tab.
+* Search bar.

 ## Usage